mrbooshehri/my_devops-journey/docker/README.md

 ![security](../assets/security.png)

-### Kernerl namespaces
+### Kernel namespaces
-Processes running with a container cannot see, and even less effect, proccesses running in another container, or in the host system.
+Processes running with a container cannot see, and even less effect, processes running in another container, or in the host system.
-Containers don't get the privilleged access to the sockets ot interfaces of another container.
+Containers don't get the privileged access to the sockets to interfaces of another container.

 ### Cgroups
 ![cgroup](../assets/cgroup.png)
-Cgroups let us set implemet resource accounting and limiting on each of containers so that a single container cannot use all of the CPU, RAM, or storage I/O of the host.
+Cgroups let us set implement resource accounting and limiting on each of containers so that a single container cannot use all of the CPU, RAM, or storage I/O of the host.
 A single container cannot bring 	the system down by exhausting one of those resources.